Tom Jolliffe looks back at 20 great performances from the past decade…

 Joaquin Phoenix – Joker

-Joker has been lauded as a modern masterpiece by many fans as a kind of high brow alternative to the milkshake simplicity of MCU movies.
+Joker was lauded as as a modern masterpiece by many fans as a kind of high brow alternative to the milkshake simplicity of MCU movies.
 Whilst critics were a little more mixed on the film, the reality is probably somewhere between, but perhaps one reason that the former consider the film in stratospherically high regard, is down to the sheer magnetic power of Joaquin Phoenix as Arthur Fleck.
 Does he elevate the film?
 Absolutely.
 In fact he hoists it several rungs higher than it might have been in lesser hands, for what essentially borrows a little too heavily from early Scorsese pictures (notably Taxi Driver and King of Comedy).
 Phoenix is equally as electrifying in The Master, You Were Never Really Here and Her.

 Scarlett Johansson – Under The Skin